094459/newsletter-oss-projects/README.md

 ### Security

+**apeman**

+[apeman](https://aws-oss.beachgeek.co.uk/43n) is a new tool that helps security people to map and visualise AWS identity attack paths.
+The README provides detailed instructions on how to get up and running, but I also found the blog post, [ Project Apeman : A Comprehensive Guide To Graph-Based AWS Security Analysis](https://aws-oss.beachgeek.co.uk/43o) very helpful.(#203)

 **aws-lint-iam-policies**

 [aws-lint-iam-policies](https://aws-oss.beachgeek.co.uk/3pe)  runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
 Reports on policies that violate security best practices or contain errors.
 Supports both identity-based and resource-based policies.
 Optionally dumps all policies analysed.
 The actual linting is performed by the AWS IAM Access Analyzer policy validation feature, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
 The repo provides additional blog posts to help you get started, as well as more details on how this works with supporting resources (#191)

+**aws-mine**

+[aws-mine](https://aws-oss.beachgeek.co.uk/43k) is a project from Steven Smiley that should interest security folk.
+It provides a [honey](https://uk.norton.com/blog/iot/what-is-a-honeypot) token system for AWS, that allows you to create AWS access keys that can be placed in various places to tempt bad guys.
+If used, you will be notified within ~4 minutes.
+You can then investigate that asset to determine if it may have been compromised. (#203)

 **aws-nitro-enclaves-eif-build-action**